gaehlerm/SoftwareEngineering/README.md

 // most of the recommendations here are from the book The Software Craftsman (by Sandro Mancuso)

+// Add some more by Cracking the Coding interview

 That’s the moment you’ve all been looking for your whole life.
 Your first real job.
 The first position as a software engineer.
 But how do you get there?
 What is the process behind getting hired?
 Or rather, what should the process behind getting hired look like?

 ## Hiring